Integral formula for the propagator of the one-dimensional Hubbard model: Introduction

 While these theoretical frameworks have successfully elucidated nonequilibrium properties of the 1D Fermi--Hubbard model~\cite{Kajala_2011,Langer_2012,Vidmar_2013,Karrasch_2016, Prosen_2012,Moca_2023,llievski_2017,llievski_2018,Fava_2020, Nozawa_2020,Nozawa_2021}, we note that the accessible time scale of TNS is strongly limited by entanglement growth, and GHD primarily describes the average ballistic transport of conserved charges.
 Consequently, exact microscopic approaches are indispensable to complement these frameworks, particularly to capture phenomena beyond the regimes of validity of these methods.

 Despite the integrability of the 1D Fermi--Hubbard model, performing exact microscopic calculations of nonequilibrium dynamics remains a formidable challenge.
 For simpler quantum integrable systems, such as the Lieb--Liniger Bose gas and the XXZ spin chain, exact integral representations of the multi-particle propagator on an infinite interval, often referred to as the Yudson representation~\cite{Yudson_dynamics1,Yudson_dynamics2}, are well established via the Bethe ansatz~\cite{Tracy_2008,Iyer_quench,Iyer_exact,Liu_quench,Guan_quench}.
 These formulas enable an exact analysis of time evolution for finite particles on the infinite interval without relying on the string hypothesis.
-More recently, several studies have attempted to investigate the nonequilibrium dynamics of finite-density initial states in the XXZ spin chain by taking the thermodynamic limit of these integral representations \cite{Saenz2022, Fujimoto_quantum}.
+In addition to the infinite interval case, the exact propagator in finite volume has been obtained for the XXZ spin chain~\cite{Feher_2019}.
+Recently, several studies have attempted to investigate the nonequilibrium dynamics of finite-density initial states in the XXZ spin chain by taking the thermodynamic limit of these integral representations \cite{Feher_2019,Saenz2022, Fujimoto_quantum}.
 In parallel, closely related integral formulas for multi-particle propagators have been developed independently in the field of integrable stochastic interacting systems~\cite{Schutz_1997,Tracy_integral, Prolhac_2011,Tracy_2013}.
 In this context, various studies have demonstrated that the use of such formulas together with the Markov duality~\cite{Giardina} enables the analysis of nonequilibrium dynamics at finite density~\cite{Tracy_Fredholm,Tracy_asymptotics,Borodin_duality,Derrida_current,Borodin_2016}.
 However, no exact integral representation of the propagator is known for the 1D Fermi--Hubbard model.

 In this work, we derive an exact integral formula for the multi-particle propagator of the 1D Fermi--Hubbard model on an infinite lattice.
 The formula is expressed as a multiple contour integral of the Bethe wave function with appropriately chosen integration contours.
 Unlike the Lieb--Liniger model and the XXZ spin chain, the presence of internal degrees of freedom in the 1D Fermi--Hubbard model necessitates the use of the nested Bethe ansatz~\cite{Lieb_hubbard,Essler_hubbard}.
 Consequently, the derivation of the formula is technically more involved, requiring us to explicitly employ the nested structure of the Bethe wave function.
 The formula provides an explicit representation of the time evolution of arbitrary finite-particle wave functions on the infinite lattice.
 It can furthermore be applied to open quantum systems whose effective description is given by the Hubbard model with complex interaction~\cite{Medvedyeva_exact,Nakagawa_2021,Yoshida_liouvillian, Marche_universality}.
 Thus our formula establishes a foundation for the exact microscopic analysis of nonequilibrium dynamics in these systems.